 Some people assume the laser vaporizes the hair instantly, but the energy used is way too low for that.
-When you return home after your session at Gwinnett Dermatology, your hair will still be there and your skin will be slightly red.
+When you return home after your session at Gwinnett Dermatology and Georgia Dermatology Partners, your hair will still be there and your skin will be slightly red.
 This can seem disappointing when compared to the instant results with waxing or when using depilatory creams.
 But the vehicle for their growth is now damaged or destroyed.
 Without the follicle to anchor them, the hairs will begin to fall out over the following days.
 You need to be patient and not pluck or scrub the hairs to accelerate their falling out.
 Let them do it on their timeframe.

 After a few days, it will look like there is new hair growing on the treatment areas.
 Now you’re really bummed!
 Not to worry.
 This is a sign that the laser energy was successful in zapping the follicles.
 Hair that was down below the skin in the follicles is being pushed out and shed.
 That is what you’re seeing.

 Remember, not all of the hair in the treatment area will fall out.
 The hair that was in the growth phase will, but other hairs that weren’t will still be there.
 Usually, the affected hair will be about 20 percent of the total during that session.
 That’s why multiple sessions are necessary — to catch more and more hair in the growth phase.

 How do I prepare for a laser hair removal session?

 There are certain things you need to do, or really not do, prior to your session at Gwinnett Dermatology and Georgia Dermatology Partners.

 - Stay out of the sun — We like our laser hair removal patients to avoid sun exposure for up to six weeks prior to their treatments.